How to rescue your salesforce from 7 common challenges

 Once a lead is ranked everyone needs to be aware of the processes required to move it to the next level, and what to do when it gets there.
 Effective training keeps this process consistent throughout the team.

 Getting the knowledge that sits inside your salespeople's heads and notebooks into a CRM (Customer Relationship Management) system requires training.
 Even experienced sales team members can struggle with new processes or changing customer bases.
+A holistic approach to sales training, known as sales enablement, is far more effective than just one-off training session.

 Having a learning plan in place for the ideal situation is important, but you can’t overlook the cases that don’t follow the most common path.
 Digital learning allows you to adjust courses or use the same content in different ways to best engage your team at the moment they need guidance.